docker/docs/docker-for-windows/troubleshoot.md

 [Comodo Firewall conflict with Hyper-V](https://forums.comodo.com/bug-reports-cis/comodo-firewall-began-conflict-with-hyperv-t116351.0.html) and
 [Windows 10 Anniversary build doesn't allow Comodo drivers to be installed](https://forums.comodo.com/install-setup-configuration-help-cis/windows-10-aniversary-build-doesnt-allow-comodo-drivers-to-be-installed-t116322.0.html).
-A Docker for Windows user-created issue describes the problem specifically as it relates to Docker:
+A Docker Desktop for Windows user-created issue describes the problem specifically as it relates to Docker:
 [Docker fails to start on Windows 10](https://github.com/docker/for-win/issues/27).